sierramancia/sierramancia.github.io/_posts/2023-08-21-light-mirror.markdown

   <p></p>
 </p>

 I recently built a new display out of aluminum extrusion, assembled with M5 screws in blind joints.
 This one has wheels and, more importantly, fixed arms that hold the sensors out to each side.
-The sensors were on tripods before, and I had to calibrate for their positions every single setup.
+The sensors were on tripods before, and I had to calibrate for their positions every single setup, and every time some idiot would bump into them.

 <p align="center">
   <img src="/assets/light-mirror/6.png">